ddiiwoong/kubeconfig-generator/README.md

 # kubeconfig-generator
-Kubeconfig Generator can make automatically a kubeconfig for Spinnaker.
+Kubeconfig Generator can make automatically a kubeconfig for Managed Kubernetes Service.

 Prerequisite
 ------------